cudanlab/cudanlab.github.io/content/events/2022-05-09-frank-schweitzer-lecture.md

 How can we distinguish meaningful from random interactions and consider preferences for interactions in network models?
 How can we build large-scale knowledge graphs?
 The talk will address these questions with a focus on methodology.
 It spares the details, to catch a glimpse of how the wealth of isolated information can be turned into a new attention for relationships.

+Frank Schweitzer
+Chair of Systems Design, ETH Zürich, Switzerland